 State cell phone laws vary.
 Some states have no limitations on a driver's mobile phone use and others ban the practice entirely - if you're caught with a phone in your hand while driving, you face a ticket and fine.
 Overall, the message in the U.S. is to stick with hands-free devices if you need to make a call while driving.
 Or even better, pull over to talk.

 The purpose of the laws is to decrease driver distraction and improve roadway safety.
-Auto insurance companies have been known to increase your rates if you're ticketed for cell phone use.
-If you cause an accident while on your phone, you may have trouble getting your insurer to cover the costs.
+Auto insurance companies have been known to increase your rates if you're ticketed for cell phone use and if you cause an accident while on your phone, you may have trouble getting your insurer to cover the costs.

 Whether or not the iWatch will be considered a hands-free device in the U.S. is up in the air.
 The U.K. is taking the position that it's just as distracting and dangerous as a cell phone.
 Whatever the opinion or outcome, drivers with the iWatch should focus on the road and be careful not to let the device distract them.